Instruction impedance transformer for 100 watt End Fed Antenna’s

 Total Length +/- 23 meters

 You might use several ways to incorporate the coil into the antenna wire.
 Below is a visual representation of a way that works properly.
-To be able to get a 35 uH coil around 19 mm of PVC, 80 turns of 0,75 mm winding wire can be made.
-In case of a 110 uH coil, 170 windings of 0,5 mm of winding wire is used.
+To get a 35 uH coil around a 19 mm PVC pipe, one can use 80 windings of 0,75 mm (0,44 mm2) winding wire.
+For the 110 uH coil one can make 170 windings with 0.5 mm (0.20 mm2) winding wire.
 For deviating coils or a different diameter of winding wire, the following tool exists.
 Download link to Mini Ringkern Rechner: Click here!!!

 Try to wrap the coil as tight as possible, so there will not be any space left between the windings.
 Then fix the entire piece with some tape.
 Continue by drilling two small holes, right next to the coil, where you can stick the ends of the wire in.